 - Injectable: Enalaprilat only available for IV use.

 An ACE (angiotensin-converting enzyme) inhibitor.
 Enalapril is converted in the liver to enalaprilat.
 Both enalapril maleate and enalaprilat are structurally related to captopril.
 It has a slow onset of action, but is of longer duration.

 Enalapril/enalaprilat reduces vasoconstriction causing a decrease in peripheral resistance, a decrease in pulmonary vascular resistance and right atrial pressure in the heart.
 It increases cardiac output, and stroke volume.
 It has the ability to decrease heart rate.
 It also has the ability to increase renal blood flow, which may help to preserve renal function by decreasing proteinuria in animals with glomerular disease (Plumb, 2008).

-Enalapril is absorbed orally and enalaprilat by injection or IV.
+Enalapril is absorbed well orally.
+However, enalaprilat has poor oral absorption and is best given by IV.
 They are both poorly distributed into the central nervous system, but do cross the placental barrier.
 Both forms are excreted in urine and feces.

 CNS: sleep disturbances

 Renal: May cause transient increase in BUN and creatinine levels